rtm516/GeyserMC-wiki/Home.md

 5. Open up Minecraft: Bedrock Edition and in the **Friends** tab, Geyser should show up there.
 If it does not show up, just add your IPv4 as an external server.

 For more information, take a look at the [Setting up the Config]() page, and the [How Geyser Works]() page.

-### Plugins
-**Please note, Geyser will NOT run any Bukkit, Spigot, BungeeCord or Nukkit plugins!** Geyser has its own plugin API, and if you're interested in developing plugins, take a look at the [Plugin API](https://github.com/GeyserMC/Geyser/wiki/Plugin-API) page.

 ## Compiling
 Geyser uses Maven, so in order to compile it, you will need to install it.
 Clone the repo, and run `mvn clean install`.
 Upon compiling, in the **target** folder, you should see a file called `Geyser.jar`.
 Follow the instructions above if you want to use this rather than the one from the build server.